Dynamic Game Semantics: Dynamic Bicategorical Semantics

 Clearly, these two constructions are mutually inverses, completing the proof. \end{proof}

-Thanks to Lemma~\ref{LemCharacterizationOfBoCs}, we do not have to care much about subtleties in CCBs such as coherence.
-Also, it suffices for giving a cartesian closed BoC (CCBoC) to specify a CCC up to $\cong$ together with an evaluation that satisfies the required axioms.
+Thanks to Lemma~\ref{LemCharacterizationOfBoCs}, we do not have to care about subtleties in CCBs such as coherence.
+Also, it suffices for giving a cartesian closed BoC (CCBoC) to specify a CCC together with an evaluation that satisfies the required axioms up to $\simeq$. \fi